murkl/arch-os/docs/README.md

 | [`recovery/`](../recovery) | the same shape again, for repairing a system that is already on a disk: its own `recovery.yaml`, its own steps, its own answers. |
 | [`iso/`](../iso) | turns a build of the three into a bootable image that starts on boot. |

-The two trees are **data, not programs**: one binary runs either of them, and which one is a folder beside it.
-A release is that binary with `installer/` and `recovery/` next to it and an `arch-os.yaml` saying what the two are called together, and the first thing it asks is which of them to open.
-Adding a question is a few lines of YAML; adding a step is a folder with two files in it; neither is a change to the runtime, and the runtime cannot break Arch-specific behaviour it has never heard of.
+The two are **modules: data, not programs**.
+One binary runs either of them, and which one is a folder beside it.
+A release is that binary with `installer/` and `recovery/` next to it and a `runtime.yaml` listing them and saying what they are called together; the first page is the language, the second the question of which to open.
+Adding a question is a few lines of YAML; adding a step is a folder with two files in it; adding a whole module is a folder and a line in `runtime.yaml` — none of it is a change to the runtime, and the runtime cannot break Arch-specific behaviour it has never heard of.

 <details>
 <summary><h2 style="display: inline;" id="screenshots">More screenshots</h2></summary>